 Professional Auto Repair Services in Bethlehem, PA

 Lehigh Fleet Services offers auto repair and maintenance services for customers in the Bethlehem, PA area.
-We’re a family owned shop that takes pride in delivering auto repair services that keep your car safe on the road.
+We’re a family-owned shop that takes pride in delivering auto repair services that keep your car safe on the road.
+As a NAPA AutoCare Center, we use quality auto parts in your car at competitive prices.
+Our auto mechanics can perform a wide range of car repairs and services including oil changes, brake service, shocks and struts, tires and more.

 We are committed to providing quality car repairs and great service to our customers.
 We would love the opportunity to earn your business.
 Please stop by our shop or call us at 484-241-3211.